CPE-OAuth/servicestage-eclipse-plugin/README.md

 You can check the status of your application at any time.

-1. Right-click the project and select `Huawei > ServiceStage > Status`
+1. Right-click the project and select `ServiceStage > Status`

 Build
 -----